Younes43/Bouncing-Ball-Tracker-Client-Server-Application/Readme.md

 #### Build Docker Images with Docker Compose

-All references to `127.0.0.1` in the server and client scripts needs to be replaced with `server` for the client to correctly address the server container. (refer to the issue Networking Between Containers at the end of the document)
+For Docker , All references to `127.0.0.1` in the server and client scripts needs to be replaced with `server` for the client to correctly address the server container. (refer to the issue Networking Between Containers at the end of the document)

 1. **Build Images:**
     From the root directory of the project, run: